adifahmi/adifahmi.github.io/_posts/blog/2016-12-20-dummy-blog-post-3.markdown

 ---
 layout: post
-title: "Logo design contest starts now"
+title: "Dummy Blog Post #3"
-date: 2016-06-11 16:54:46
+date: 2016-12-20 16:54:46
-author: Admin
+author: Adi Fahmi
 categories:
 - blog
-- Tips-and-Tricks
+- Technology
-- Code-Snippets
+- Photoshop
-img: post03.jpg
+img: post01.jpg
-thumb: thumb03.jpg
+thumb: thumb01.jpg
 ---

 <b>Lorem Ipsum</b> is simply dummy text of the printing and typesetting industry.
 Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.